Keksmania/FileToVideo/README.md

 # PythonFileToYoutube

-Turn any file or folder into one or more MP4 videos (and back again) using PyTorch-powered encoding, 7-Zip compression, PAR2 redundancy, and FFmpeg/x264 (or NVENC).
-This repository contains the reference implementation plus tools for dependency checking and testing.
+Turn any file or folder into one or more MP4 videos (and back again) using PyTorch, 7-Zip, PAR2, FFmpeg The script is optimized for youtube.
+Meaning the default config is good enough that a file should be able to survice a full round trip to youtube and back.

 ## Features